 June 6, 2025, 4:17 am | Read time: 4 minutes

-When the magnificent peony blossoms are about to bloom in spring or early summer, numerous ants can often be seen on the buds. myHOMEBOOK explains whether the ants harm the flowers.
+When the magnificent peony blossoms are about to bloom in spring or early summer, it’s common to see numerous ants on the buds. myHOMEBOOK explains whether the ants harm the flowers.

 Overview